snp-technologies/aksworkshop-notes/README.md

   ```
   This command requires running the docker daemon, which is not supported in Azure Cloud Shell.
   ```
-  - You can run `az acr build` from Azure shell, however.
+  - You can run `az acr build` from Azure shell, however...
   - This will take several minutes to complete.
 Note the following lines in the terminal output:
     ```
     - image: